Single-sex and separate services for men and women

-Generally speaking, a trader or service provider isn’t allowed to discriminate against you because you’re a woman or a man.
+A trader or service provider isn't allowed to discriminate against you because you're a woman or a man, or a transgender person.
 However, there are some exceptions under the Equality Act 2010.

-When is it lawful to provide separate services for men and women?
+When it's lawful to provide separate services for men and women

-The Equality Act says it’s lawful to provide separate services for men and women if this is a better or more effective way of providing the service.
+The Equality Act says it's lawful to provide separate services for men and women if:

 - only one sex needs the service - for example, post-natal classes for women

 - it's a more effective way to provide the service - for example, a father's support group where men don't attend the parents' support group

 - the services are of a type that you would object to someone of the opposite sex being there - for example, separate changing rooms or a service involving personal hygiene

 - communal accommodation - for example, women only dormitories in a hostel